BeeDevServices-BaseSites/beedev-portal/README/build-notes.md

 # Build notes:

+# As of 10/6:
+- Flushed DB due to model updates:
+- Created a prospect, updated prospect detail, updated status with note, converted prospect, created draft, updated draft, sent for approval, approved, converted to proposal, able to regenerate proposals as well.

 # As of 10/3:
 - Redirect links for adding staff users and updating staff.
 No custom pages for this just over to admin